-AUGUST Reserve the computer lab - or a room to set up a computer lab. Ĭ Recruit a planning team and discuss event implementation and pre-event activitie Recruit volunteers to help seniors complete applications (school staff, college admissions representatives, retired school counselors or teachers, business leaders, etc.).
-September Ask seniors to research colleges and select 2-3 they want to apply to.
+1 August 🌖 Reserve the computer lab - or a room to set up a computer lab.
+Recruit a planning team and discuss event implementation and pre-event activities.
+Recruit volunteers to help seniors complete applications (school staff, college admissions representatives, retired school counselors or teachers, business leaders, etc.).
+SEPTEMBER Ask seniors to research colleges and select 2-3 they want to apply to.
 Encourage them to: attend a College Fair or Educational Planning Program schedule campus visits talk to college reps who visit your school use free college & career planning resources such as www.act.org/profile Review College Admission Guidelines to learn admission criteria at Kansas institutions.
 Review application fee waivers and identify eligible students.
-Confirm event location and access to computers.
-BEFORE EVENT Provide volunteers with final details (date, time, assignments, parking).
-Decorate school to build excitement about going to college.
-Invite local media to cover your event.
-Remind students that the event is coming up, and that they will need to: know which college(s) they want to apply to be prepared for application fees unless they qualify for a fee waiver know personal information, including social security number have access to a personal email address DURING THE Check in students and explain how your event will work.
-EVENT Have transcripts available or prepared in advance for students to self-report coursework and grades.
+TWO WEEKS BEFORE EVENT Confirm event location and access to computers.
+Provide volunteers with final details (date, time, assignments, parking). ☐ Decorate school to build excitement about going to college. ☐ Invite local media to cover your event.
+Remind students that the event is coming up, and that they will need to: know which college(s) they want to apply to be prepared for application fees unless they qualify for a fee waiver know personal information, including social security number have access to a personal email address DURING THE EVENT Check in students and explain how your event will work. ☐ Have transcripts available or prepared in advance for students to self-report coursework and grades.
+ACT scores and social security numbers may also be needed.
 Use stickers, pennants or other promotional items to celebrate completed applications with pictures, selfies and/or social media.
-AFTER THE DEVENT Collect data from seniors on where they applied and how many applications they submitted.
-Send student transcripts and fee waivers to colleges as needed. • Submit program information to Apply Kansas and complete the post-event survey.
-Remind students to complete the FAFSA.
+AFTER THE EVENT Collect data from seniors on where they applied and how many applications they submitted.
+Send student transcripts and fee waivers to colleges as needed. ' ☐ Submit program information to Apply Kansas and complete the post-event survey. ☐ Remind students to complete the FAFSA.
 Consider hosting a FAFSA Event.